OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:13:11] Okay.
 Uh, when I say where's the plan, I think what I meant was we have goals, but if there's not some statement of first steps, having a goal is totally useless and we have no concrete plan that I'm aware of for how to start actually cutting the use of fossil fuels at a level that's consistent with a problem we're facing.

 [00:13:38] Um, thank you and agree.
 And two things, one I'm on a science-y mailing list, uh, that has a bunch of people who know like way too much about this stuff and like, It's not that this is a heated list of lots of disagreements it's that there are just so many options flying that it's kind of amazing.
-And then I don't remember if it's this list for different lists, but, uh, uh, Amory Lovins is on one of those lists and is replying to questions about nuclear, the future of nuclear energy, just with, with an incredible depth of detail and knowledge about how and what, and the knock-on effects and the actual costs and the, this and the, that.
+And then I don't remember if it's this list for different lists, but, uh, uh, [[Person/Amory Lovins]] is on one of those lists and is replying to questions about nuclear, the future of [[Topic/Nuclear Energy]], just with, with an incredible depth of detail and knowledge about how and what, and the knock-on effects and the actual costs and the, this and the, that.

 [00:14:15] And it's just like, like crazy interesting, but all of which has me sort of realizing what a tangle, what to do is because, um, you